 15. Queen Elizabeth Olympic Park

-While Queen Elizabeth Olympic Park isn’t London’s largest park, it’s certainly one of the most modern.
+While Queen Elizabeth Olympic Park isn’t London’s largest park, it’s undoubtedly one of the most modern.
 It was created especially for the 2012 Olympics.
-Although it is not a royal park, it was named after the Queen’s diamond jubilee on the British throne.
+Although not a royal park, it was named after the Queen’s diamond jubilee on the British throne.

 The place is best known for its sporting facilities.
 There are volleyball, basketball, and water polo arenas, water sports centres, ice hockey and tennis venues, a bike park, and many other iconic venues for sports.
 The Olympic Park is gradually becoming the capital’s scientific and business centre.
-There, you can find East Bank, a powerhouse for artistic excellence, learning, researching, and much more.
+You can find East Bank, a powerhouse for artistic excellence, learning, researching, and much more there.

 The nearest underground stations are Stratford and Stratford International.
-There are no communal parking areas, as in many of London’s gardens and parks, but there is one near each building.
+Unlike in many of London’s gardens and parks, there are no communal parking areas but one near each building.

 16. Bishops Park